PintTheDragon/Buddy/README.md

 Buddy lets you pair up with another player before the round begins, and spawn in on the same team as them.
 This can let friends play together more easily.

 ## Installation
-To install Buddy, just download the latest release at https://github.com/PintTheDragon/Buddy/releases (make sure to get the EXILED version, not the SMOD version), then stick Buddy-EXILED.dll in your EXILED Plugins folder directory.
+To install Buddy, just download the latest release at https://github.com/PintTheDragon/Buddy/releases (make sure to get the EXILED version, not the SMOD version), then stick Buddy.dll in your EXILED Plugins folder directory.
 After you launch your server, you can configure it.

 ## Configuration
 For the most part, Buddy works out of the box, but you may want to configure it.